Purpose

 OSS)Matching rules:

-Matching a file name:
+Matching a file:

 load data /*+ parallel(20) direct(true, 0) */ remote_oss infile 'oss://xxx/test.*.csv?host=xxx&access_id=xxx&access_key=xxx' replace into table t1 fields terminated by '|';Considerations: